Happy Chandler: Commissioner of baseball

 Chandler's election was also met with disdain from much of the press in the Eastern United States, where most of baseball's teams resided at that time.
 His Southern drawl and his willingness to sing "My Old Kentucky Home" with very little encouragement led some sportswriters to opine that he was too undignified for the office.
 Others resented his folksy, political style, calling him "a preening politician", "the Kentucky windbag", and "a hand-shaking baby-kissing practitioner of the arts".
 Chandler further alienated the press by moving the commissioner's office to Cincinnati from Chicago in 1946.

 Mexican businessman Jorge Pasquel challenged the supremacy of Chandler and MLB.

 In early 1946, Jorge Pasquel and his four brothers, who owned the Mexican League, siphoned campaign funds from the upcoming Mexican presidential election and used them to offer large salaries and signing bonuses to American baseball players.
 In some cases, the offers were triple the salaries being paid in the Major Leagues.
 Chandler deterred players from considering Mexican League offers by imposing a five-year ban from Major League Baseball to anyone who played in the Mexican League and did not return by April 1, 1946.
-In all, eighteen players played for the Mexican league despite the ban, including Mickey Owen, Max Lanier, and Sal Maglie.
+In all, eighteen players played for the Mexican League despite the ban, including Mickey Owen, Max Lanier, and Sal Maglie.
 Vern Stephens initially agreed to play in Mexico as well but returned before Chandler's deadline.
 Ted Williams, Stan Musial, and Phil Rizzuto were also offered lucrative contracts and incentives, but all eventually declined to play in Mexico.

-Shortly after the Mexican league incident, Robert Murphy, a former negotiator for the National Labor Relations Board, attempted to organize the Pittsburgh Pirates into a guild for purposes of collective bargaining.
+Shortly after the Mexican League incident, Robert Murphy, a former negotiator for the National Labor Relations Board, attempted to organize the Pittsburgh Pirates into a guild for purposes of collective bargaining.
 Murphy decried the reserve clause in player contracts, which gave team owners unlimited control over the player's services, and he demanded more rights for players, including the right of contract and the right of salary arbitration.
 Chandler worked with Pirates officials to avoid a threatened strike by the players.
 Part of Chandler's intervention included organizing a team of replacement players as a contingency plan; the team would have included Honus Wagner, then 72.

 The defections to the Mexican league and the threat of a strike by the Pirates prompted owners to form an advisory committee, chaired by Larry MacPhail, to suggest needed changes that would calm the discontent among the players.
-On August 27, 1946, the committee presented a draft a document outlining the changes.
+On August 27, 1946, the committee presented a draft of a document outlining the changes.
 Language in the original draft admitted that baseball was operating as a monopoly and that racial bias was the sole reason for segregation in baseball.
 Baseball's attorneys stripped the controversial language from the version that was eventually adopted by the owners.